eBay/tsv-utils/docs/ToolReference.md

 $ tsv-join -H -f cities.tsv -k CityID --append-fields Population data.tsv
 ```

 As in the previous example, add population data, but this time write all records.
 Use the value '-1' if the city does not appear in the `cities.tsv` file.
-This is a left outer join (with the data stream as 'left').
+This is a left outer join, with the data stream as 'left'.
 ```
 $ tsv-join -H -f cities.tsv -k CityID -a Population --write-all -1 Population data.tsv
 ```